chipsalliance/aib-phy-hardware/rev1/how2use/README.txt

 1) cd sim_dcc
 2) make

+sim_dcc_static: This test show how DCC works in static mode.
+FSM of DCC is bypassed in this mode.
+User can overwrite DCC static value manually.

 sim_mod2mod: This test show how master model works with slave model.
 How to run:
 1) cd sim_mod2mod
 2) ./runsim
 3) ./simv

-sim_sl2ms_lpbk: This test shows how open source IP connect to Stratix 10 MAIB channel in loopback test.
+The followings are three loopback mode tests. sim_sl2ms_lpbk (2e 1x): This test shows how open source IP connect to Stratix 10 MAIB channel in loopback test.
 VCS/Cadence/Modelsim simulators run scripts are provided.
 See README.txt for detail.

+sim_sl2ms_lpbk_1e (1e): This test shows how open source IP connect to Stratix 10 MAIB channel in loopback test.
+VCS/Cadence/Modelsim simulators run scripts are provided.

+sim_sl2ms_lpbk_2e (2e 2x): This test shows how open source IP connect to Stratix 10 MAIB channel in PRE-FIFO loopback test.
+VCS/Cadence/Modelsim simulators run scripts are provided.